Bagnan II: Location

 Bagnan II CD Block is bounded by Bagnan I CD Block in the north, Uluberia I CD Block in the east, Shyampur II CD Block in the south and Sahid Matangini and Kolaghat CD Blocks, in Purba Medinipur district, across the Rupnarayan, in the west.

 It is located 44 km from Howrah, the district headquarters.

 Area and administration

 Bagnan II CD Block has an area of 77.52 km^{2}.
 Bagnan police station serves this CD Block.
 Bagnan II panchayat samity has 7 gram panchayats.
 The block has 47 inhabited villages.
 Headquarters of this block is at Bagnan.

 Topography

 Howrah district is located on the west bank of the Hooghly.
 The Rupnarayan flows on the west and south of the district and the Damodar intersects it.
 The district consists of a flat alluvial plain.

 Gram panchayats

 Gram panchayats of Bagnan II block/panchayat samiti are: Antila, Bantul- Baidyanathpur, Chandrabhag, Halyan, Mugkalyan Benapur, Orphooli and Saratchandra.

+Mugkalyan Benapur

+It has a scenic village and a river view point called Benapur.